icrto/xML/README.md

 </p>

 <p align="justify">
-  The perturbation process can be described as follows: we start by first dividing the heatmaps (produced by some interpretability method under assessment) into a predefined <b>grid</b>.
+  The perturbation/feature/occlusion removal process can be described as follows: we start by first dividing the heatmaps (produced by some interpretability method under assessment) into a predefined <b>grid</b>.
 Afterwards, for each patch/tile of this grid we compute the average of its pixel values, so that patches with higher relevance (as indicated by the heatmap) give higher values.
 The next step is <b>sorting</b> these patches in <b>descending order</b> according to these previously computed values.
 Then, starting from the patch with higher relevance, we perturb that area in the original image and forward the now perturbed image through our classification network, obtaining the output value f(x) (softmax probability for the positive class, for example).
 Finally, we repeat this process, but this time adding to the initial perturbation the next most relevant patch, and so on until the whole image is perturbed or a certain number of perturbation steps is reached.
 </p>

 <p align="justify">